Stonehenge. Iconic? Certainly.

 Stonehenge is administered by English Heritage and the National Trust, so if you’ve got a membership for either of these schemes then your visit will be free.
 Tickets are sold with an admission time.

 Stonehenge tickets are available on English Heritage’s website.
 A pre-booked adult ticket costs £16.50 and a child 5+ costs £9.90; more if you buy when you arrive.
+You can also buy tickets from a tour operator like Get Your Guide.
+Click here for more information and to book your tickets.

 Even if you have a membership it is best to pre-book a slot online anyway.
 Stonehenge gets really busy.
 I would advise booking the earliest slot you can.